13 Jan Where We Fish On The Kenai River

 By mid-June, we will leave the peak of the Alaska King Salmon run temporarily, for the first days of the Alaska trout fishing season.
 We trade the heavy current of Swiftwater for the slow, tranquil flows below Skilak Lake.
 This is a tradition for us and these days will rival the finest trophy rainbow angling anywhere in the world, easy.
 Usually, the closest floating objects are loons or trumpeter swans and there are no roads or houses, just delicious Alaska rainbow trout.
 In early July our Kenai River fishing guides focus on the first returns of late-run king salmon.
-Fishing on Kenai River in the middle and lower sections improves daily and by mid-July, the run is nearing its peak.
+Kenai River charters in the middle and lower sections improve daily, and by mid-July the run is nearing its peak.
 From this point of July on we will stop back-trolling the middle river and begin drifting with the tides down low.
 This is when we see several thousand king salmon on nearly every tide and complete Alaska fishing chaos ensues.
 It really does get crazy and this is what Kenai River Fishing is famous for: BIG, BIG Alaska King salmon, and lots of them.

 The Kenai is closed to guided Kenai river fishing charters on Sundays and Mondays in July, so we leave the front lines for the slightly less chaotic pursuit of Alaska sockeye salmon from upriver gravel bars.
 We migrate yearly to the same “magic” spots where the fish seem to pass by in the heaviest and most consistent numbers.
 Our line of bank anglers all swing in unison like a finely tuned machine as flurries of fish rattle through the lines.
 There’s one, there’s two, there’s three on at once and the stringer continues to grow!